 Watch this short Youtube video prepared by Eventective's Channel:

 The retirement community housing choices are very good, ranging from private homes to condos.
 Some retirees live here for the summer, and then migrate to a warmer climate.
 Cape Elizabeth is one of the nicest suburbs.
 Prices are a relative bargain compared to other parts of New England.
-According to the National Association of Realtors, the median selling price in the first quarter of 2018 was $279,400, in the Portland-South Portland-Biddeford area.
+According to the National Association of Realtors, the median selling price in the third quarter of 2019 was $317,900, in the Portland-South Portland area.

 What is special about Portland